The latest transfer bonus has just been announced for the Citi ThankYou program.

-But it potentially gets even better than that.
-If you have the JetBlue Plus Card (as I do), you get a 10% refund on all your points redemptions, which helps stretch your points even further.
+It potentially gets even better than that.
+If you have the JetBlue Plus Card, you get a 10% refund on all your points redemptions, which helps stretch your points even further.
 So assuming you have the card, you’ll be able to get almost two cents of JetBlue airfare per Citi ThankYou point, which is an excellent value.

 All that being said, I wouldn’t speculatively convert ThankYou points into TrueBlue points.
 Much of the value from transferable points currencies comes from their flexibility.
 While it can sometimes make sense to take advantage of a transfer bonus, you’re losing a lot of flexibility when you transfer points.